alphasolutionsrepo/pipeline.debug/README.md

 ## A word of caution

 While the tool is limited to outputting values of fields and properties, it's not without risk.
-Consider for instance a lazy property "B" that is not supposed to be set until "A" has already been set.
+Consider for instance a lazy property "B" that uses the value of "A" first get.
 If you add a debugprocessor before "A" is set, and output "B", "B" will have the wrong value, not just for your own debugging output, but any following uses.
 If you're unsure what a property does, at least test the processor on a non-production environment before running it on production.

 ## Changing the UI

-I'm not much a frontender, I know.
+I'm not much of a frontender, I know.
 If you want to change something, feel free to change it in the html/js/css files included.
-If you're changing it for the better, you're welcome to make a merge request on a fork (but don't make it in some frontend framework that I'll have to learn to edit it myself).
+If you're changing it for the better, you're welcome to make a merge request on a fork (but don't make it in some frontend framework that I'll have to learn to edit in myself).

 ## Extending functionality

 Most of the coding is made by services setup via IOC in the PipelineDebug.config file.
 Most improvements shouldn't be hard to implement, either by extending and configuring, or by simply cloning the repository and coding the wanted changes.
-If you make something that would be usable to others I would love to hear about it.
+If you make something that would be useful to others I would love to hear about it.
 Create a fork and a merge request, or look me up on Sitecore Slack @morten.engel